-Dr. Hackney and his family have lived in Caronport since January 2010, and he has found that coming from Fairbanks, Alaska has equipped him well for the task of living in the Middle of Nowhere.
+Dr. Hackney is a social/personality psychologist.
+He and his family have lived in Caronport since January 2010, and he has found that his background in Fairbanks, Alaska, has equipped him well for the task of living in the middle of nowhere!
 He is fond of Shakespearean theatre, having performed in a number of productions.
 He is also a martial arts instructor with the Caronport Bartitsu Society.

 Interactions between psychology, philosophy, and theology

 - Hackney, C. H. (2011).
 The effect of mortality salience on the evaluation of humorous material.Journal of Social Psychology, 151, 51-62.

 - Hackney, C. H. (2010).
 Martial virtues.
 North Clarendon, VT: Charles E. Tuttle Publications.

 - Hackney, C. H. (2010).
 "Religion and mental health: What do you mean when you say 'religion?'
 What do you mean when you say 'mental health?'
 In P. Verhagen, H. van Praag, J. Lopez-Ibor, J. Cox, & D. Moussaoui (Eds.), Religion and psychiatry: Beyond boundaries (pp. 343-360).
 London: John Wiley & Sons, Ltd.

 - Hackney, C. H. (2007).
 "Possibilities for a Christian positive psychology."
 Journal of Psychology & Theology, 35, 211-221.